Visit our Business Solutions website >>

 3509 reviews

 alaTest has collected and analyzed 3509 reviews of Amazon Kindle Fire 7-inch (2nd gen, 2012).
 The average rating for this product is 4.1/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers really like the size and portability.
-The performance and price also get good feedback.
-There are mixed reviews on the apps and camera.
+Reviews about the size and portability are overall positive.
+The performance and price are also mentioned favorably, whereas the apps and camera get mixed views.

 usability, price, performance, portability, size